How to analyze historical website traffic, keyword trends & ranking shifts with SE Ranking

 Say you want to analyze a competitor’s search engine promotion strategy in detail to understand what specific steps they took to get to where they are today.
 Of course, analyzing data for the current month alone just won’t do the trick.

-Next, select July 2022 from the drop-down calendar menu at the top of the screen, and the service will populate the page with domain traffic data for the selected time period.
+Next, select February 2025 from the drop-down calendar menu at the top of the screen, and the service will populate the page with domain traffic data for the selected time period.

+This will allow you to see keywords with the most significant impact on the site’s traffic metrics.
 On top of that, you can also find out what page of the analyzed domain was ranking for a specific keyword during the selected time period.
-Let’s say you want to get more data on the keyword “maps”.
+Let’s say you want to get more data on the keyword “weight squats”.

 Under the Pages and Subdomains sections, you can see which pages or subdomains drove the most traffic to the site during the selected period.